Health Insurance Coverage

 How is it measured?

-Health insurance coverage estimates cover the civilian noninstitutionalized population, which excludes active-duty military personnel, as well as the population living in correctional facilities and nursing homes.
-These data are from the Census Bureau’s American Community Survey (ACS), which is a rolling survey that annually produces one-year and five-year estimates on demographic, social, housing, and economic measures.
+Health insurance coverage estimates reflect the civilian, non-institutionalized population and exclude active-duty military personnel and individuals living in correctional facilities and nursing homes.
+These data are from the Census Bureau’s American Community Survey (ACS), a rolling survey that annually produces one-year and five-year estimates on demographic, social, housing, and economic measures.